 Of course, you might also want to cancel a bet for other reasons entirely.
 After all, there might come a time when your bet is still classified as being ‘open’ even if the sporting event you’d bet on has finished.

 Sometimes you just have to kiss that crazy bet goodbye.
-After all, you can ask if you can cancel a bet until you are blue in the face and the bookie won’t even let you cash out your bet early.
+After all, you can ask if you can cancel an online sports bet until you are blue in the face and the bookie won’t even let you cash out your bet early.
 Here are a few reasons why this might happen:

 Most bookies will withdraw the cash out facility in the closing stages of a sporting event.